We Study Molecular Recognition

 functions, often with tremendous, unexpected effects.

 We study these communication mechanisms by focussing on molecular recognition and regulation processes in bio-medically relevant proteins.
 In many cases, the proteins involved are multi-domain proteins, functioning as a unique protein machinery that carries out elementary regulatory functions such as activation, stabilization, localization and inhibition.
 Our goal is to reveal the mechanisms of tertiary and quaternary-induced activation in multi-domain proteins and multi-protein complexes that underlie these recognition and regulation processes.
+Detailed information about our projects are available in the Topics page of our website.

 This video (in Italian) was recorded on Nov 13th, 2017 and contains the full lectio magistralis given for the Inauguration of the University of Pavia Academic Year 2017-2018.